 If you pay the total amount due (TAD) on your HDFC credit card before the due date, the interest charges will not be applied.
 Let’s see the cases when the finance charges are applicable on HDFC credit card transactions.

 Credit card interest-free period or grace period is the time between a HDFC credit card transaction date and the credit card payment due date.
 It hence varies for every transaction made on your HDFC credit card.
-Typically, HDFC offers an interest-free period up to 50 days.
+Typically, HDFC offers an interest-free period of up to 50 days.
 If you make the payment within the interest-free period, i.e., on or before the due date, you don’t have to pay any interest.
 This means you have enjoyed the credit facility at zero interest.

 When you clear the entire outstanding due as per the statement within the due date, HDFC Banks stops charging interest immediately.